 How can you talk about bow accessories without mentioning bow stringers?
 This is another area where the selection is large, but the top sellers are so far ahead of the next in line that the choice is clear.
 The winners in this category are the Selway longbow stringer and Selway recurve stringer.
 We market them as simply, "the best bow stringers available."
 They're all you'll need.

 Selway Archery offers top-of-the-line longbow and recurve stringers.

 Most of the longbows and recurves on the market today look more like works of art than the deadly tools they really are.
 Most fine custom bows use clear fiberglass on the limb facings so the warm hues of the natural wood used in the core can be seen and appreciated.
 When bow hunters take to the woods though, they need concealment.
 Their gear must blend in with the patterns of their surroundings.
 Camo bow socks are the answer.
 They're available in different patterns for different situations.
-We have them in; "Snake", a subtle dark contrasting with medium-light shading that is effective in nearly all environments, "Tiger" which has a bit more color but enough contrast to disappear in most situations, and "Snow" for situations when there is snow on the ground.
 These socks eliminate the glare and hide the lines of the bows from all game.

 Bow Socks come in a variety of patterns for different situations.

 Another limb camo worth mentioning is the Lemkover Leaves Limb Covers.
 If you're a fan of the leafy style 3-D camo you'll like these.
 They attach to the bow via Velcro strips and ties.
 They're very effective.
 Both of these products should come with a warning!
 Be careful if you lean your bow against a tree and walk away, you may never find your bow again!

 Lemkover Leaves are a very effective 3-D camo for your bow.